ssato/ansible-role-simple-httpd-example/README.rst

 An ansible role to show how to do Ansible Role CI using the following tools.

 - molecule (https://molecule.readthedocs.io), a de facto test framework for ansible, with ansible as a molecule's verifier
-- bats (https://github.com/sstephenson/bats) to run a kind of integration tests
 - tox (https://tox.readthedocs.io) to run these commands in various environments

 Requirements